soupi/learn-haskell-blog-generator/src/08-testing.md

 0 examples, 0 failures
 ```

-When we add new hspec tests (Which their filename must end with `Spec` and must expose the test `spec`),
+When we add new hspec tests (in files whose names must end with `Spec` and must expose the test `spec`),
 `hspec-discover` will find and run them automatically (though we will still need add them
 to the `other-modules` section in the cabal file).